 Glucagon is a hormone that we secrete naturally and that raises blood sugar levels thanks to the release of glucose stored in the liver.
 In other words: it does the opposite of insulin.

-Like insulin, glucagon is also produced in the alpha cells of the islets of Langerhans of the pancreas.
+Like insulin, glucagon is also produced in the cells of the islets of Langerhans of the pancreas.
 These cells are surrounded by others that produce digestive juices, and their main function is to regulate the concentration of glucose in the blood.

 In a healthy person, when blood sugar levels rise after food intake, insulin secretion also increases.
 This makes it easier for the glucose to enter into the cells and be used, which leads to the level of blood glucose concentration to decrease.